spethso/PizzaCalculator/README.md

 There are two methods of installing and running the FIUS Pizza Calculator: Docker and manual

 ### Running with Docker
-If you have docker installed you can run the FIUS Pizza Calculator like so:
+If you have docker installed you can run the FIUS Pizza Calculator (container: `neumantm/pizza-calculator`) like so:

-> docker run -p 0.0.0.0:<port>:80 neumantm/pizza-calculator
+    docker run -p 0.0.0.0:<port>:80 neumantm/pizza-calculator

 This will run the container and publish the app to everybody in the network on the port <port>.